agombolay/ribose-map/README.md

 3. **Composition**: TXT files of counts and normalized perecentages for r[A, C, G, U] and barcharts results

-4. **Sequence**: TAB files of raw & normalized frequencies for A, C, G, U/T at rNMP sites and 1-100 bp up/downstream from those sites
+4. **Sequence**: TAB files of raw & normalized frequencies for A, C, G, U/T at rNMP sites and 1-100 bp up/downstream

 5. **Distribution**: TAB, PNG, & BedGraph files of per-nucleotide rNMP coverage normalized for read depth